Japan – Otaki Village Agriculture

 Arrival Airport Arrival Airport: Tokyo Haneda Airport (HND) or Narita International Airport (NRT)

-Volunteer Work Volunteer Work: Farming, agriculture
+Volunteer Work Volunteer Work: Farming, harvesting, food processing, cultural exchange, and community engagement.

-Number of Volunteers Number of Volunteers: Up to 20 international volunteers
+Number of Volunteers Number of volunteers: The program runs with even one volunteer and can host up to 20 international volunteers at one time.

 What’s Included